jeremyButtler/freezeTB/README.md

 - adjCoords: adjust coordinates in sam file using an list of genes (instead of mapping to full TB genome)
 - graphAmpDepth.r: Rscript that makes graphs for freezeTB
+  - oldGraphAmpDepth.r is older version that used ggplot2

 ## Modules: